BodyTrack/plot-manager/README.md

 Examples
 ========

 The [Examples](http://bodytrack.github.io/plot-manager/) illustrate a number of common usage scenarios.
-See the [API docs](http://bodytrack.github.io/plot-manager/docs/org.bodytrack.grapher.PlotManager.html) for full details on how to use this library.
+Read the source code for the examples and see the [API docs](http://bodytrack.github.io/plot-manager/docs/org.bodytrack.grapher.PlotManager.html) for full details on how to use this library.

 Documentation
 =============